-Cut some wings.
-Thick but flexible card is good for this – cereal boxes are really good.
+Thick but flexible card is good for wings – cereal boxes are really good.
 I tend to leave them unattached until the final stages, as it makes them easier to paint, and I like to paint lots of detail.
-Sometimes I build the wings up in different sections, to make them more physiologically accurate (as far as you can when junk modelling!) and not least because it’s waaay more fun.
+Sometimes I build the wings up in different sections, to make them more physiologically accurate (as far as you can when junk modelling) and not least because it’s way more fun!

 Get the paints out!

 This is the best bit.
 Colour, at last!
 Instead of a blank white bird form I can start to breathe life and character into my bird!
 I use acrylic paint, mixed with a dab of PVA.
 It’s usually at this stage that the wings go on, stuck on with masses of glue.
 The wings are secured in place to dry with rubber bands.
 The whole thing is then allowed to dry for at least 48 hours – often perched on a radiator.
 The next stage is applying 3 coats of varnish (minimum) built up over days.
 Essential for long-term durability.

 My paper mache bird species list is now massive!
 It includes: golden oriole, waxwing, nuthatch, bee-eater, barn owl, puffins, kingfisher, starling, blue-footed booby, goldfinch, hoopoe, black-necked diver, keel-billed toucan, passenger pigeon, great tit, snowy owl, song thrush, great spotted woodpecker and many more.

 Can I make a bird or animal for you?

 If you can’t face making a big papery gluey mess, then let me to make a paper mache bird especially for you.
 They make striking and unique gifts.